Reporting your Carbon Emissions – Guidance for Regularly Funded Organisations

 What emissions do you need to measure?

-With reporting due annually, from autumn 2016, we recommend gathering emissions data on your organization’s activities over the course of the year.
-This data can then be reported as a carbon footprint when you fill out your Annual Report.
+With reporting due annually, we recommend gathering emissions data on your organisation’s activities over the course of the year.
+This data can then be reported and used to calculate a carbon footprint.

-You need to measure emissions relating to the following key areas:
+To calculate your total emissions you need data relating to the following key areas:

 – Waste production (both landfill and recycling)